 1. Max it out

-Start by making the largest contribution you can before the RRSP deadline in March.
+Start by making the largest contribution you can before the 2023 RRSP deadline on March 1st.
 That way, you’re getting the biggest tax deduction possible.
 The Canada Revenue Agency (CRA) sets a limit on how much you are allowed to deposit into an RRSP every year.
-For 2020, the RRSP deduction limit is 18% of your earned income, up to a maximum of $27,230.
+For 2022 income tax year, the RRSP deduction limit is 18% of your earned income, up to a maximum of $29,210.
 Since RRSP contributions are subtracted from your gross income, the more you contribute, the less tax you probably owe.